-Fig. 4: Spatial distribution of NO2 vertical columns over Bucharest:

-This figure shows nicely the pattern of NO2 over the city of Bucharest retrieved from AirMAP spectra during a flight of 2.5 hours.
+Fig. 4: Spatial distribution of NO2 vertical columns over Bucharest: Top figure: Pattern of NO2 over the city of Bucharest retrieved from AirMAP spectra during a flight of 2.5 hours.
 Strong spatial gradients are observed.
 On this day with low wind speed of ~ 1m/s from northwesterly directions the highest NO2 columns are found downwind of the city center.
-Easterly of the city center several hotspots are detected, which can be attributed to industrial sources.
+Easterly of the city center several hotspots are detected.